Health officials investigate how many North Carolinians have COVID-19 with mild or no symptoms

 RALEIGH, N.C.
-(WTVD) -- In order to understand whether North Carolina is flattening the curve of COVID-19 cases, health offiicials are working to learn how widespread mild cases are in the state.
+(WTVD) -- In order to understand whether North Carolina is flattening the curve of COVID-19 cases, health officials are working to learn how widespread mild cases are in the state.

 In a news release, Gov. Roy Cooper said the North Carolina Department of Helath and Human Services is teaming up with the University of North Carolina at Chapel Hill, Duke University and East Carolina University to assess the spread of the virus in Chatham, Pitt and Cabarrus counties.